sahilm8/microservice_template/README.md

 ## Endpoints

-Instances can be created, fetched, or deleted for the default model class that is stored in a Docker MySQL volume.
+Requests can be made to perform the following actions:

+- Add Model
+- Get Model
+- Delete Model

 ### Add Model